Don’t Lose Your Laughter! Scott Pauley

 They say that the average child laughs 300 times a day…and the average adult laughs 17 times a day.
 What happens to us?
 Where is the beautiful simplicity and sincerity of childhood?
 For sure, we grow and mature in our understanding.
 Experiences begin to define the way we look at things.
 But there is a tenderness and joy that must never be lost.
 Add adulthood to childhood but do not lose all of the childlikeness in your adulthood.

 In sad days it is easy to lose a glad heart.
 I believe that joy is God’s gift but I must guard it vigilantly every day.
-Satan loves to steal joy and even some people have become very adept joy thieves!
+Satan loves to steal joy.
+Even some people have become very adept joy thieves!
 Don’t lose your ability to laugh.
 Over the last couple of days I had the privilege of eating and fellowshipping with some preacher friends.
 As we talked and laughed my own soul was refreshed.
 We all have problems – but don’t lose your laughter!

 There is “a time to weep, and a time to laugh” (Ecclesiastes 3:4).
 When it comes to addressing sin our laughter is to be turned to mourning (James 4:9).
 But be sure of this: once you have come to Jesus He turns the mourning to laughter!